+'''

+• rsh

+'''

+'''

-- rsh - % rsh nphost print filetype=postscript,tray=tray1,copies=3,resolution=600 < file1 - rcp - % rcp file1 nphost:filetype=postscript,tray=tray1,copies=3,resolution=600 - ftp ftp> put file1 filetype=postscript,tray=tray1,cop-ies=3,resolution=600
+% rsh nphost print filetype=postscript,tray=tray1,copies=3,resolution=600 < file1

+'''

+'''

+% rcp file1 nphost:filetype=postscript,tray=tray1,copies=3,resolution=600

+'''

+'''

+ftp> put file1 filetype=postscript,tray=tray1,copies=3,resolution=600

+'''

-- ☐ The optional character strings that the printer can recognize are maximum 512 bytes. - ☐ The number of available characters used as options are limited, depending on their operating systems.
+- □ The optional character strings that the printer can recognize are maximum 512 bytes. - □ The number of available characters used as options are limited, depending on their operating systems.

-- ☐ Multiple options must be separated by commas (,).
-Do not use spaces. - ☐ When the printing file contains the PCL, PJL, PostScript commands to control the option, the command takes priority.
+- □ Multiple options must be separated by commas (,).
+Do not use spaces. - When the printing file contains the PCL, PJL, PostScript commands to control the option, the command takes priority.

-- ☐ Enter the option using the lp or lpr command, when the shell script is implemented.
+- Enter the option using the lp or lpr command, when the shell script is implemented.
 The option settings you made here have been configured as a default setting.
-You must create the other printer if you want to change the printer option settings.
-For more information about changing the configured option, see p.9 "Deleting the printer". - ☐ When printing with the lp command, use (\) instead of (=) and (;) instead of (,) for operating systems that cannot use (=) and (,) such as Solaris 2.5 or later.
+You must create the other printer if you want to change the option settings of the printer.
+For more information about changing the configured option, see P.6 "Deleting the printer". - □ When printing with the lp command, use (\) instead of (=) and (;) instead of (,) for operating systems that cannot use (=) and (,) such as Solaris 2.5 or later.

-Using the cd command with ftp
+$\widetilde{igvee}$ Using the cd command with ftp